OpenTermsArchive/docs/content/deployment/reference/server-specifications.md

 - Services with large legal teams and heavy website layouts: ~1 MB per terms per month
 - Smaller services: ~0.1-0.3 MB per terms per month

+If datasets are generated with `ota dataset`, the latest archive is kept in the directory defined by [`dataset.storagePath`]({{< relref "collections/reference/configuration#ref-dataset-storagepath" >}}).
+Plan enough space for two archives, as the new one is written before the previous one is deleted.

 ### Examples

 - Tracking 5 very large social media platforms on their 5 most common terms types (such as Terms of Service, Privacy Policy, Trackers Policy, Developer Agreement, Community Guidelines) would require approximately 300 MB of additional storage per year.